mpcarl-ibm/crs-docs/_api/overview.md

 dateAdded: August 18th, 2016
 ---

-IBM Cloud Object Storage uses two seperate APIs: one for account administration using the SoftLayer API, and a second for interacting with the object store using an S3 API.
+IBM Cloud Object Storage uses two seperate APIs:

+* Account administration using the SoftLayer API
+* Interacting with the object store using an S3 API

 More information on using the SoftLayer API can be found at the [SoftLayer Development Network](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Storage_Hub_Cleversafe_Account).

 The following tables describe the complete set of supported operations when using the S3 interface to IBM Cloud Object Storage.

-#### Operations on the service
+### Operations on the service

+The only operation that is applied directly to account level is to get a list of buckets owned by that account.
+It is recommended to limit accounts to 100 buckets.

 | Service Operation | Note |
 |:----|:---|
 | GET Service    (List buckets)| |

-#### Operations on buckets
+### Operations on buckets

+These operations create, destroy, get information about, and control behavior of buckets.

 | Bucket Operation | Note |
 |:----|:---|